SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 ### For metrics collection

 The receiver used gets stats from an HAProxy instance using the `stats` endpoint.
-This receiver supports HAProxy version 2.3.9+.
+This receiver supports HAProxy version 2.3.9 and later.

 **Receive server statistics** by configuring the server's `haproxy.cfg` file to [enable stats support](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#4-stats%20enable).